 Who we are

-The Center for Microbiome Informatics and Therapeutics was founded in 2014 with a $25 million gift to MIT from the Neil and Anna Rasmussen Family Foundation.
-The Rasmussens vision was to spur research into the Inflammatory Bowel Disease, while creating a translational research pipeline that could be adapted to develop therapeutics for any microbiome-associated disease, and providing the next generation of physicians and researchers with an education on cutting-edge human microbiome research.
+The Center for Microbiome Informatics and Therapeutics (CMIT) was founded in 2014 with a $25 million gift to MIT from the Neil and Anna Rasmussen Family Foundation.
+The Rasmussens wanted to support ongoing research into Inflammatory Bowel Disease, as well as create a program to develop therapeutics for microbiome-associated diseases.
+From this vision, the center was created to promote education and collaborative investigations among the next generation of scientists and doctors who are passionate about the potential of microbiome research and therapeutics.

 What we do